natebarksdale/natebarksdale.github.io/src/content/blog/2008-09-03-little-india-singapore.md

 description: An observation on the juxtaposition of historical figures and modern conveniences, inspired by thoughts on culture and everyday items.
 emoji: 🎒
 tags:
+  - 🌍 Culture
-  - 🎨 art
+  - 🏙️ Migration
-  - 📅 events
+  - 📷 Photography
-  - 🌍 travel
+  - 🏪 Markets
 haiku: |
   Watercolors pack,
   Through parks and ancient cities,